TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 We also recommend that you install the Visual Studio Project Templates for the C-DEngine.
 You can find the VSIX here: https://github.com/TRUMPF-IoT/cdeSDK/releases/download/5.105.0/CDEngineSDKTemplates.vsix

 ### Creating a host
 The C-DEngine is a DLL that contains all the necessary services required to create an application but it does require a host to run in.
 The C-DEngine supports a variety of hosts like IIS, ASP.NET, Docker, Console or Windows Service.
-This Tutorial will use a .NET Cor
+This Tutorial will use a .NET Core Console host.

-First we need to create a host application for the C
+1) To create the host, launch Visual Studio 2019 as Admin and create a new Project using the template "

 ### Creating a Plugin